It’s new bike day for Windy!

 This bike has the same problem almost every flat bar bike sold today has, the totally useless 35mm handlebar and stem.
 Seriously, I have a barrel full of these takeoffs.
 They have no use.
 There is no way to properly fit a rider to bike with this GARBAGE.
 31.8mm is what we use because we can do real setup, not PinkBike forum crap.
 The setup you see here is impossible with 35mm parts.
 In fact, very little is possible with 35mm.
 Let’s stop selling this junk just for it to go to landfill.

-The stock 150mm dropper post is probably useable for folks that live in Chicago.
+The stock 170mm dropper post is a little short on stroke.
+A 210mm or so would be preferred here but won’t fit.
 We live in Marin.
 More is needed and I was able to order a 34.9mm/180mm OneUp dropper (on the way) that should fit fine on the bike with a 711mm saddle height.
 While doing setup, I found that an older BikeYoke Revive 31.6mm/185mm dropper actually fit with a few millimeters to spare (shown).
 It just took the use of a 31.6 to 34.9 seat tube adapter.
 Great news that two performance options fit.

 The Shimano dropper lever was just donkey so it was swapped out for a puny BikeYoke lever.
 Cleaner and nicer.